-Updated 2020.
-Tbilisi is known for its thermal baths and Sulphur Baths.
+The Thermal Baths in Tbilisi and Sulphur Baths in Tbilisi are well known!
 A bit like Budapest, the city of Tbilisi sits on Sulphuric Water and Thermal Springs.
 Legend has it that a past King’s Pheasant (or was it a Falcon?) got shot and fell into the water dying from the heat, the King ate it, loved it and decided to build a city there.
 Either that or it fell into the water, the water healed it, it flew away fine and the King decided to build a city there because of the healing waters..

 As with all good legends, there are always at least 2 versions and whether or not either of the stories are true the City is in fact named after the Thermal Springs as in Georgian ‘warm’ is ‘Tbili’.